bbauska/UofM-Intro-HTML5/README.md

 <!--~~~~~~~~~~~~~~~~~~~ 95. tree structure; html is built on the dom (66) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image095.png"
-  title="HTTML is built on the DOM" alt="HTTML is built on the DOM." style="border: 2px solid #000000; width:50%" />
+  title="HTML is built on the DOM" alt="HTML is built on the DOM." style="border: 2px solid #000000; width:50%" />
 </p>